Latest visitor information

 It’s going to be a fantastic year – there is so much more to do and see at the Park.

 - The bouncing pillow is one way to let our younger visitors let off steam.
-Located on the Maple Walk is it is ideal location to enjoy a cup of coffee or ice-cream whilst others are bouncing away.
+Located on the Maple Walk, it is the ideal location to enjoy a cup of coffee or ice-cream whilst others are bouncing away.

 - Additional catering outlets.
-Our stunning Pavilion is now a Cafe with a wide range of fresh food and hot drinks.
-When we first open in April, it will be takeaway service only but as lockdown eases, you will be able to enjoy refreshments in the Pavilion overlooking the gardens….
+Our stunning Pavilion is now a Café with a wide range of fresh food and hot drinks, provided by the Honesty Group.
+We are also pleased to say that now measures have eased, you are able to dine both in and outside!
+Refreshments from the Pavilion can be enjoyed overlooking the gardens….
 A perfect way to relax.

 - Finn is our new Carpathian Lynx.
 He is simply stunning (well – we would say that…).
 He arrived last November and we are hoping to find him a mate soon.